AnesonTso/anesontso.github.io/_posts/2020-06-30-Markov-Chain-Monte-Carlo-Algorithms.md

 MCMC is utilized given a stationary distribution from which we need to take samples, and the question becomes to construct a kernel function to approximate it.

-Differed from the way such construction is implemented, MCMC methods have different algorithms.
+By different way such construction is implemented, MCMC methods have different algorithms.

 ## Gibbs Sampling